The geometric distance and binary orbit of PSR B1259-63: Discussion

 \subsection{Component masses}

 With a measured inclination angle, we can deproject the semi-major axis of the neutron star orbit derived from pulsar timing, and then use Kepler's Third Law to derive constraints on both the component masses and the semi-major axis of the orbit of the companion star, LS\,2883.
-For a conservative range of neutron star masses from 1--3$M_{\odot}$, our $\pm1\sigma$ inclination limits imply companion masses in the range 14.2--29.8$M_{\odot}$ (see Figure~\ref{fig:masses}).
-Larger inclination angles ($>153\fdg3$; corresponding to a larger distance) imply a larger neutron star orbit, and hence a larger companion mass for a given neutron star mass. \citet{Negueruela11} found a companion mass in the range 16.1--51.1$M_{\odot}$ when deprojecting the stellar rotational velocity with an inclination angle of $35^{\circ}$.
+For a conservative range of neutron star masses from 1--3$M_{\odot}$, our $\pm1\sigma$ inclination limits imply companion masses in the range 15--31$M_{\odot}$ (see Figure~\ref{fig:masses}).
+Larger inclination angles ($>154$\degr; corresponding to a larger distance) imply a larger neutron star orbit, and hence a larger companion mass for a given neutron star mass. \citet{Negueruela11} found a companion mass in the range 16--51$M_{\odot}$ when deprojecting the stellar rotational velocity assuming a rotation axis inclined at $35^{\circ}$ to the line of sight.
 Our mass constraints, while still relatively broad, significantly reduce the possible parameter space, and push the likely companion mass towards the lower end of the previous range.
 To further reduce the uncertainty on the inclination angle (and hence on the companion mass), we would need either additional VLBI observations close to quadrature (eccentric anomalies of 90\degr\ or 270\degr) to break the degeneracy between distance and inclination angle, or better distance constraints from {\it Gaia}.

-For a given deprojected neutron star orbital semi-major axis, we can also determine $a_{\ast}$, the semi-major axis of the companion star orbit, as a function of neutron star mass, as shown in the lower panel of Figure~\ref{fig:masses}.
-Depending on both the neutron star mass and the inclination angle of the binary orbit, we expect a semi-major axis $a_{\ast}$ in the range 72--428\,microarcseconds.
-This range is well within the capability of {\it Gaia} given that LS\,2883 has G-magnitude 9.5 \citep{Gaia16a,Carrasco16,Evans17,vanLeeuwen17}.
+For a given deprojected neutron star orbital semi-major axis, we can also determine $a_{\ast}$, the semi-major axis of the companion star orbit, as a function of neutron star mass, as shown in the upper panel of Figure~\ref{fig:masses}.
+Depending on both the neutron star mass and the inclination angle of the binary orbit, we expect a semi-major axis $a_{\ast}$ in the range 70--430\,microarcseconds.
+This range is well within the final capabilities of {\it Gaia} given that LS\,2883 has G-magnitude 9.5 \citep{Gaia16a,Carrasco16,Evans17,vanLeeuwen17}.
 More importantly, the combination of the VLBI-measured orbit of the pulsar with the {\it Gaia}-measured orbit of the companion could eventually enable us to solve for the individual component masses, providing an accurate neutron star mass measurement from the combination of pulsar timing with high-precision optical and radio astrometry.